GoldGameCoin/GOLD/README.md

 If you want to post getgoldgamecoin's onion address somewhere on the website, don't simply write it, instead include it using `{% include onion.html %}`.
 This avoids problems with typos and allow us top change the address only in one file if necessary.

-	@@ -56,7 +56,7 @@ The entire website, except for the Moneropedia entries, is translatable on Webla
+	@@ -56,7 +56,7 @@ The entire website, except for the Goldpedia entries, is translatable on Webla

 Translators are required to have: